 Build a stronger team

 When you limit the effect of hidden prejudice, you make room for people from diverse backgrounds.
-This gives you a wider knowledge base and a variety of perspectives to draw from.
+This gives you a wider knowledge base and a variety of points of view to draw from.
 In fact, multiple studies have proven that diverse teams make better decisions and drive innovation.

 In philanthropy, organizations are often tackling big, complex issues such as poverty or climate change.
 The stronger and more diverse your team, the better equipped you’ll be to create effective solutions.